ericbrant/EricBrant/README.md

-# Eric Brant's Web Development Portfolio

-My name is **Eric Brant – a front-end developer** passionate about building accessible, responsive, and efficient applications.

-Regarding my candidacy for this apprenticeship, I would like to share my experiences with HTML, CSS, Python, JavaScript, and React, but I would also like to stress how much I want to learn other languages.
-It’s not enough to know the core ones.
-I need to learn Java, C++, and C# soon.
-I want to learn any language I can to help make solid applications.
-My journey into the world of programming started long ago when people, who were computer scientists, encouraged me to pursue a career in said field.
-Recently, I have found it rewarding to create artifacts, but I want to now start my career.

-I am currently learning **JavaScript, React, HTML, CSS, and Python**, and I plan to expand into **Java, C++, and C#** soon.
+into **Java, C++, and C#** soon.
 It’s not enough to know the core languages – I want to learn anything that helps build solid, impactful applications.

 ---